gomorpheus/morpheus-apidoc/source/includes/_service_catalog.md

 }
 ```

-This will place an order for the specified items, providing add items to the inventory right away, without using the cart.
+This will place an order for the specified items, adding items to the inventory right away, without using the cart.

 ### HTTP Request